dazunalejandro/my_rep/note.md

 markdown
 # This is the title of my **note**.

-This is some text.
+This is new text.
-We add this additional text in a second editing.
+This additional text is in a third editing.

+## This is a second section

+We add a list of todos:
+- first
+- second
+- third